 On February 16, 2006, the Administration submitted two separate FY2006 supplemental appropriations requests.
 The first, totaling \$72.4 billion, would fund ongoing military operations in Iraq and Afghanistan (\$67.9 billion), and State Department operations in Iraq and various foreign aid programs, including additional assistance for Iraq (\$4.2 billion).
 The other supplemental would provide \$19.8 billion for recovery and reconstruction activities in hurricane-affected Gulf Coast areas.
-Thus, Congress is considering during the early months of 2006 a combined spending proposal of \$92.2 billion.
+Thus, Congress is considering a combined spending proposal of \$92.2 billion.